Frequently Asked Questions From Our Patients.

 Most first time patients are seen for about 1 hour.
 This includes a thorough health history and possibly an initial treatment session.
-Please arrive at least 30-45 minutes early to ensure you have time to complete paperwork (if not done in advance) and begin on time.
-If you have a very involved history, your paperwork may take longer.
-We encourage you to complete it in advance so that it allows for your appointment to start on time.
+Please arrive at least 15 minutes early.
+We require you to complete and submit paperwork thru the patient portal in advance, or your initial appointment will be cancelled.

 Will you make me stop taking all of my medications and just do natural treatments?